harp-project/AML-Formalization/prover/translation_techreport.md

 # Converting locally-nameless proofs to named proofs

 - To extract matching logic proofs to Metamath, first we need to convert proofs implemented in the locally-nameless proof system to a named proof system.
+- The conversion must be **sound**:

+$$
+⟦\phi⟧_{LN} = ⟦convertPattern(\phi)⟧
+$$

+$$
-- The conversion should be sound that is, if $p : \Gamma \vdash_{LN} \phi$, then $convertProof(p) : convertPatterns(\Gamma) \vdash convertPattern(\phi)$.
+p : \Gamma \vdash_{LN} \phi \quad\text{implies}\quad convertProof(p) : convertPatterns(\Gamma) \vdash convertPattern(\phi)
+$$

-- Disclaimer: this work is not yet about translation to Metamath.
+- Disclaimer: this work is *not yet* about translation to Metamath.

 ## Motivating examples

-In this section, we explore the options to define the conversion above.
+In this section, we explore various options to generate names for binders and define the conversion functions above.
 We start with $convertPattern$.

 ### Names without restriction

-Suppose that we have the following locally nameless pattern:
+Consider the following locally nameless pattern:

 $$
 \exists . (\bot \to \exists .
 0)
 $$

-We could assign names to the binders randomly, and obtain:
+We can assign names to its binders *arbitrarily*, and obtain a correct translation:

 $$
 \exists x. (\bot \to \exists x. x)
 $$

-What if we modify this pattern slightly (we use $\Longrightarrow$ to denote the translation):
+However, choosing names arbitrarily does not work in general.
+Condider the previous example slightly modified:

 $$
-\exists . (\bot \to \exists .
-1) \qquad\Longrightarrow\qquad \exists x. (\bot \to \exists x. x)
+\exists . (\bot \to \exists . \mathbf{1})
 $$

-This translation is not sound anymore, because $x$ was accidentally captured.
+When choosing names arbitrarily, we may come to the same named pattern as above, which is not a sound conversion as $x$ gets accidentally captured by the inner quantifier.

+_Note: In some cases it needs to be guaranteed that the names generated for binders are different._

 ### Pairwise different names

-If we used different names during the conversion, the accidental capture above is avoided.
+When generating arbitrary but different names to the binders in the previous example, we can avoid the accidental shadowing/capture ($\Longrightarrow$ denoting the pattern translation):

 $$
 \exists . (\bot \to \exists .
 1) \qquad\Longrightarrow\qquad \exists x. (\bot \to \exists y. y)
 $$

-However, accidental capture can still occur:
+However, accidental capture can still occur if the arbitrary name we choose for the binder happens to be among the free variables of the pattern:

 $$
 \exists . (\bot \to \exists . x) \qquad\Longrightarrow\qquad \exists x. (\bot \to \exists y. x)
 $$

+_Note: Clearly, the names cannot be chosen arbitrarily.
+A name generated for a binder must not clash with free names in its body nor with previously generated names for outer binders._

+This suggests that the conversion should generate *fresh* names by taking a list of names in use (including the originally free variables as well as the newly generated bound variables).

-Thus we can conclude that we need a state (for example, a list of names that are forbidden to use).
-If we start the previous conversion with $x$ being forbidden, then $x$ will not be captured accidentally:
+If we start the previous conversion with $x$ known to be taken, the names generated will be $y$ and $z$, and $x$ will not be captured accidentally:

 $$
 \exists . (\bot \to \exists . x) \qquad\Longrightarrow\qquad \exists y. (\bot \to \exists z. x)
 $$

-### Translation of proofs with random names
+### Translation of proofs

+Ideally, the translation of proofs would be just the translation of the patterns appearing in the proof.
+However, for the named proofs to hold, the various copies of a single pattern must be identical; generating alpha-equivalent patterns is not sufficient for the conversion to be sound.
+Similar consideration applies to variable names.

-Suppose that we have to translate an instance of the propositional proof rule $P1 : \phi \to \psi \to \phi$:
+For instance, suppose that we have to translate an instance of the propositional proof rule $P1 : \phi \to \psi \to \phi$.

 $$
 (\exists . f \cdot 0) \to \bot \to (\exists . f \cdot 0)
 $$

-If we do this randomly, there is no assurance that both $\exists$ will be named the same way, which is a requirement by the proof rule.
+If the two instances of pattern $\exists . f \cdot 0$ are not given the same new variable name, the translated pattern cannot not be proved by $P1$:

 $$
 (\exists x. f \cdot x) \to \bot \to (\exists y. f \cdot y)
 $$

-The pattern above could not be proved by $P1$.
+_Note: We need to ensure that the locally nameless patterns that correspond to the same metavariables in the proof rules are converted to syntactically equal patterns._

+We can achieve this by caching translations, by guiding the random name generation with explicit seeds, or by pre-generating the list of variable names using static analysis.
+We will discuss these approaches in detail down below, but they have in common that they are parametrized by a *state* that determines the translation.

 ### Naming the inner quantifiers first

+We investigated stateless options too.
+These assume that the translation of $\phi$ only depends on $\phi$ but not on its context.

+The question here is whether a wise order of visiting the patterns (binders) of the proof can ensure the property stated above.

-We need to ensure that the locally nameless pattern which correspond to the same metavariables in the proof rules are converted to syntactically equal patterns.
-One option is to assign names in an inside-out manner.
+One option is to assign names in an inside-out (bottom-up) manner.
 Suppose that the variables we generate are $x,y,z$.
 By rule $Propagation_\exists$ with $C := \Box \cdot \exists .
 0$:

 $$
 (\exists .
 0) \cdot (\exists .
 0) \to \exists .
 (0 \cdot \exists .
 0) \qquad\Longrightarrow\qquad